The Best Web Hosting for Your WordPress Website

 Make sure that whatever hosting company you end up with has the features you need.
 Get your site set up and test it at different times of day.
 Specifically, morning and afternoon.
 Those are high traffic times.

 You can also test the speed of your website on Google PageSpeed Tools, GTmetrix, or Pingdom Tools.
 They break down your website and show you exactly what is slowing down your website.
 If it’s the server, find better hosting.

-The image above is a screen capture from my Pingdom account that measures the uptime and load speed of this website, Hook+Turner, which is hosted on Siteground.
-It was taken in January 2018 and shows that the website has had zero downtime for four months.
-The average response time for this website is 767 milliseconds.
+The image above is a screen capture from my Pingdom account that measures the uptime and load speed of this website, which is hosted on Siteground.
+It was taken in September 2018 and shows that the website has had zero downtime for the last two months.
+The average response time for this website was 604 milliseconds, close to 1/2 second.
 Those are great numbers that I’m very happy with.